UCIDataScienceInitiative/IntroToJulia/Markdown/BasicIntroduction.md

-    f (generic function with 1 method)
+    f (generic function with 5 methods)